maximgeller/projects/fake_news_naive_bayes/tutorial.md

 ```python
 df = pd.concat([fake, true], axis = 0)
 ```
 We choose to combine on `axis = 0` because we want to stack the rows on top of each other.
-If we chose `axis = 1`, it would
+If we chose `axis = 1`, it would line the columns up together from left to right which isn't helpful to us.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI5Nzk1NjAyOCwtMTk2NTQ3Mzc2MCwtMT
+eyJoaXN0b3J5IjpbMjEwMTExMzE3NiwtMTk2NTQ3Mzc2MCwtMT
 M0NDI0NTIyNSwtMTYxODY0MTg2MiwtMzUzODIzMjE3LC0xMTgy
 ODIwOTcwLC00MTg2NTMwOTksLTEyNjI3NjM1OTgsMTU4OTg1NT
 U0NiwtMzA5MDgyMTAxLC0xMzA2ODM4MDk2LC0zNTE2NjQ1MTEs